Honolulu authorities investigate arsons at 3 Waikiki hotels

 He said he would like to see more foot patrols around the area but doesn’t plan to change hotels unless officials recommend he do so.

-Marc and Mariam Walkowski of Grand Rapids, Michigan, saw the scene at the Alohilani on Sunday night from the 16th floor of the nearby Courtyard Marriott where they were staying.
+Marc and Mariam Walkowski of Grand Rapids, Michigan, were sitting outside the Alohilani hotel on Wednesday, but didn’t know there had been a case of arson there three days earlier.

+The couple, who is staying on the 16th floor of a nearby Courtyard Marriott, had walked by the Waikiki Beachcomber by Outrigger on Monday.

 “The streets were pretty flooded with tourists and people from the hotel,” Marc Walkowski said.
 “It appeared that they evacuated nearly everybody.”